A.E. Finley YMCA

 Chapel Hill - Carrboro YMCA

 The YMCA of the Triangle is the area's leading provider of quality child care programs.
 Our onsite child care serves babies (6 weeks) through elementary aged children (8 years) while their parents participate in YMCA onsite programs.
 Children will participate in games, activities, crafts and outdoor play.
 Volunteers will assist YMCA staff in games and other activities while maintaining a safe, fun and friendly environment for children and their families.
 Each volunteer will meet with Kid Zone staff prior to their first shift as an Assistant.
 Participation in an orientation is mandatory for all Kid Zone Volunteers.
+Contact Alex Cole (Member Engagement Director) to schedule an orientation prior to signing up for your first shift.

 How you can help:

-NW Cary YMCA
+Northwest Cary YMCA

 The YMCA of the Triangle is the area's leading provider of quality child care programs.
 Our Kid Zone Care serves babies through elementary aged children while their parents participate in YMCA onsite programs.
 Children will participate in games, activities, crafts and outdoor play.
 Volunteers will assist YMCA staff in games and other activities while maintaining a safe, fun and friendly environment for children and their families.
 Volunteers in middle school may apply if they are YMCA of the Triangle Area members.
 All other volunteers should be rising high schoolers or older.
-Please sign up for a phone interview through this link one week before you would like to volunteer. https://ymcatriangle.volunteermatters.org/admin/projects/601/dashboard If any issues occur, feel free to reach out to Kristin.Wendorf@YMCATriangle.org
+Please sign up for a phone interview through this link one week before you would like to volunteer. https://ymcatriangle.volunteermatters.org/project-catalog/601 If any issues occur, feel free to reach out to Kristin.Wendorf@YMCATriangle.org

 How you can help: